 - No display unless you get the Echo Dot with Clock

-The Echo Dot is insanely affordable, and the 3rd Gen model we have right now is better than ever.
-Its built-in speaker is louder and more clear than any Echo Dot before it, thanks in part to the new rounded shape and front-firing orientation of the 1.6-inch speaker.
-The new fabric design comes in four great colors (Charcoal, Heather Gray, Sandstone, and Plum), which is much better than the plain black or white that was offered in the hard plastic versions of previous generations.
+The Echo Dot is insanely affordable, and the 4th Gen model we have right now is better than ever.
+It sounds louder and more clear than any Echo Dot before it, thanks in part to the new rounded shape and front-firing orientation of the 1.6-inch speaker.
+The new fabric design comes in three great colors (Charcoal, Glacier White, and Twilight Blue), which is much better than the plain black or white offered in the hard plastic versions of previous generations.
 You can go for the regular Dot or upgrade to a version with an LED capable of showing the time, temperature, and timers for just $10 more.
 Its new shape takes cues from the larger Echo (4th Gen), and it also sports the same climate-friendly benefits of its sibling device.

-Ultimately though, what makes this little device such a great value for the price is that it performs all of the same Alexa commands found on the more expensive speakers.
-You've got the same tactile buttons at the top of the device and the same light ring as on the Echo (4th Gen); the only things that you sacrifice here is the built-in Zigbee hub on the larger Echo and the overall sound quality (though you can stereo pair two Echo Dots together for the same price as the larger Echo).
+Ultimately though, what makes this little speaker such a great value for the price is that it performs all of the same Alexa commands found on the more expensive speakers.
+You've got the same tactile buttons at the top of the device and the same light ring at the bottom as on the Echo (4th Gen); the only things that you sacrifice here is the built-in Zigbee hub on the larger Echo and the overall sound quality (though you can stereo pair two Echo Dots together for the same price as the larger Echo).

 A pro tip when shopping for Echo Dots is to keep an eye out for bundles.
-Whether you're buying more than one Echo Dot at once or pairing it with something like the Amazon Smart Plug or Fire TV, you can usually find some sort of promo to save you a bit of coin.
+Whether you're buying more than one Echo Dot at once or pairing it with something like a smart plug or Fire TV Stick, you can usually find some sort of promo to save you a bit of coin.

 3. Amazon Echo Show 8 Best Smart Screen Alexa Speaker